fernandopassaia/app_fullstackdemo/README.md

 Shared Project (classlib) for Field Formaters, Validations, Cryptografy

+Unit-Tests for Commands, Queries, Repositories, Entities and Handlers

 * Note: DataBase can be Easily replaced (to Postgres, MySQL) once layers are very well separated.

 ## FrontEnd: